-As expected, the prevalence was higher among the children of mothers with secondary complete or higher education.
-The prevalence of C-section among the children whose mothers have secondary complete or higher education was 47.6%, instead, the prevalence was lower (5.5%) among the children of mothers with no education.
-In BDHS, this prevalence is reported as more acute (54.9%) for highly educated mothers ingcomparing to MICS data.
+The prevalence was higher among the children of mothers with higher education.
+The prevalence of C-section among the children whose mothers have secondary complete or higher education was 47.6%, as compared with, the prevalence was lower (5.5%) among the children of mothers with no education.
+In BDHS, this prevalence is reported high (54.9%) for highly educated mothers in compared with to MICS data.
 Both BDHS and MICS reports give similar result for household wealth quintile, the prevalence among the richest wealth quintile was 46.5% in MICS and 51.9% in BDHS, which it declined to 5.4% in MICS and 6.7% in BDHS among the poorest wealth quintile.
-There was a significant rural-urban gap in the prevalence of C-section in both data.
-Children living in urban areas being delivered by C-section were highest and the prevalence is 33.1% in MICS versus 15.4% of children living in rural areas.
+There was a significant rural-urban difference in the prevalence of C-section in both data.
+Mother living in urban areas being delivered by C-section were highest and the prevalence is 33.1% in MICS versus 15.4% of mothers living in rural areas.
 In BDHS, it is 17.9% in rural versus 38.7% in urban areas.
-Children born by C-section delivery was high prevalence in overweight mother at resulted by both MICS and BDHS data.
+Children born by C-section delivery was high prevalence in overweight mother reported in both MICS and BDHS data.
 The prevalence of overweight children born by C-section is 27.3% and 43.3% according to MICS and BDHS, respectively.
-According to child age, 19.6% (MICS) and 24.6% (BDHS) child were born by C-section which lay between the age group of 0-11 months.
+Delivery year showed some difference, according to child age, 19.6% (MICS) and 24.6% (BDHS) child were born by C-section which lay between the age group of 0-11 months.
 But, it lowest in the highest age group (12-23) in MICS (18.6%) and BDHS (21.1%).
 The size of the child is statistically significant at 5% level of significance with C-section.
 According to MICS, the very large child has the highest prevalence (45.5%) to borne by C-section and it declines at 16.5% when child size is very small.
 However, this result is contradictory with BDHS, according to BDHS, the highest C-section delivery occurred in large (larger than average) child and the prevalence is 32.3%.